 To do this, OneWorld was subcontracted under Natural Eco Capital to enhance the capacity of SMEs to develop climate-smart projects in order to access climate funds, as well as help mainstream the Bank’s private sector operations with NDCs and climate finance commitments.

-OneWorld’s work involves developing a climate change screening tool, GHG reduction emissions strategies and toolkits for SMEs to capacitate them to identify and develop climate-smart, bankable projects.
+OneWorld’s work in this project involved developing a climate change screening tool, GHG reduction emissions strategies and toolkits for SMEs to capacitate them to identify and develop climate-smart, bankable projects.
 This is followed by the various support and awareness raising activities for SMEs, and training for Bank staff and Investment Officers in mainstreaming climate change.
-Lastly, OneWorld will organise capacity development workshops for SMEs from selected countries to pilot the activities of the tool.
+Lastly, OneWorld has organised capacity development workshops for SMEs from selected countries to pilot the activities of the tool as well as training videos that can be used as references for trainees.